SP5GW/garden_lights_rb_pi_zero/README.md

 <img src="./hw/gardenpi_internal.jpg" width="350" height="150"/>
 </p>

 GardenPi is a Raspberry Pi Zero based two channel garden light controller, which includes hardware platform and systemd service written in python.
 Lights are automatically switched on/off based on calculated sunset time for provided location.
 Manual lights control is also supported.
+General information about status of the platform can be obtained from GUI and through cli command gardenpi, which also provides self diagnostics and remote logging configuration capabilities.

 Platform is powered by:
 <p align="left">